-This year, I taught the course The Theory and Practice of Oral History, and tasked my students to create an audio based exhibit using a Museum in a Box – a great tool I’ve worked with before.
+In the Spring of 2020, I taught the course The Theory and Practice of Oral History, and tasked my students to create an audio based exhibit using a Museum in a Box – a great tool I’ve worked with before.
 The task was – how would we preserve stories about the earth?
 What kinds of stories would researchers tell about their favourite organisms?

 We developed a Museum in a Box to be exhibited on UBC Campus; but due to the COVID crisis, were unable to actually install it.
-Instead, on May 1st, we launched the website: Listening To the Earth, which served as an virtual exhibit and archive of the interviews the students conducted.
+Instead, on May 1st, we launched the website: Listening To the Earth, which served as a virtual exhibit and archive of the interviews the students conducted.

 For the past two years I have been working collaboratively with Dr. Laura Gibson (Kings College London) on a Wenner-Gren funded project called Amagugu-Ethu/ Our Treasures; which sought to document stories from KwaZulu-Natal experts about some of the Zulu collections in the Iziko Museum in Cape Town, South Africa.
 We worked closely with Museum in a Box, a company dedicated to making museum objects and stories more shareable and accessible.